12 (innovative) mobile banking features for 2025 you need to know

 That’s why tailored UX research will prove extremely useful for anyone who wants to build a banking app (or any other type of product, really).

 In the paragraph above, we named the exact functionalities customers want to have in their mobile banking apps.
+Now, let’s dive into innovation – the mobile banking features that will make your product stand out.

-3. Personal finance management
+2. Personal finance management & investment tools

 The rising inflation, the aftermath of the COVID-19 pandemic, and the turmoil that affected various regions of the world have many of us tightening our belts.
 We’re paying more attention to our expenses and monitor budgets more thoroughly.
-Still, regardless of age, many consumers face challenges in understanding fundamental aspects of their personal finances
+Still, regardless of age, many consumers face challenges in understanding fundamental aspects of their finances,

 No wonder personal financial management (PFM) tools – expense trackers that show spending and savings patterns – are becoming a standard feature to include in a bank’s mobile app.

+The juice is worth the squeeze: if financial institutions can effectively integrate them into their mobile apps, they can enhance customer retention and gain a decent competitive advantage.
 But before you rush to integrate PFM tools into your mobile banking app, here are 3 insights you should consider, as highlighted in the article by The Financial Brand:

 A recent Gartner survey of nearly 500 B2B and B2C customers revealed that only 8% had interacted with a chatbot during their most recent customer service experience.
 Moreover, only 25% indicated a willingness to use one again among those who interacted with a chatbot.